 The second element is your need!
 Now you have to decide if you can manage all the technical aspects needed for the best performance of your site.

-If you run a business hosted on WordPress but don’t know much about servers and other technical elements, then, of course, Managed WordPress Hosting is best for you.
+If you run a business hosted on WordPress but don’t know much about servers and other technical elements, then, of course, Managed Hosting is best for you.

 On the other hand, if you have the technical experience you can choose unmanaged hosting for your business.